ezura/textoru/README.md

 # textoru

 This tool can extract texts from swift code, xib and storyboard.

-Let's run `textoru {absolute path of file or directory}`.
+Let's run `textoru {path of file or directory}`!

 ## Output
 ### format
 ```
 {filename}    {line}:{column}    {text}